ursakacar/ursakacar/README.md

 ### Hi!

-QA Engineer by profession with one too many hobbies. 🎼🌱🧘✍️📚💻
+I am a QA Engineer by profession with one too many hobbies. 🎼🌱🧘✍️📚💻

 🕸️ [ursakacar.com](https://ursakacar.com)